Where to Stay in Tea Gardens: Discover the Boathouse Resort

 Private balconies, many offering river or garden views

-Prime Riverside Location
+Prime Riverside Tea Gardens Location

-Step out of your apartment and you’re just a short stroll from Tea Gardens' café strip, local markets, and walking trails.
 The Myall River walkway, directly opposite the Boathouse, is a scenic water walk along the river that runs toward the Singing Bridge and beyond into Hawks Nest.
-It’s perfect for morning strolls, bird watching, or a coffee the Boatshed cafe and restaurant.
+It’s perfect for morning strolls, bird watching, or a coffee at the Boatshed cafe and restaurant.

 A Stone’s Throw from Nature